oroinc/documentation/book/data_audits.rst

 Entity Configuration
 --------------------

 DataAudit can be enabled only for Configurable entities.
-To make a property of an entity being added to the changelog, you simple have to enable audit for entity itself and some fields you want to be logged.
-To achive this, you should use @Config and @ConfigField annotation for entity.
+To make a property of an entity being added to the changelog, you simple have to enable the audit for the entity itself and some fields you want to be logged.
+To achieve this, you should use the ``@Config`` and ``@ConfigField`` annotations for entity.

 .. caution::